 Grace Notes (Maggie Boyle, Lynda Hardcastle and Helen Hockenhull) sang Welcome Sailor in 1998 on their Fellside CD Red Wine & Promises.
-Lynda Hardcastle commented in the liner notes:
+Lynda Hardcastle commented:

 A classic traditional song which I first heard from Lal Waterson in 1977.
 I enjoy listening to unison singing and there isn't much of it about.